-The table below shows the annual retainers and attendance fees paid to our directors last year.
+The table below shows the annual retainers and meeting attendance fees paid to our directors in 2018.
 Retainers for our Lead Director, committee chairs and committee members are paid in addition to the annual directors' retainer.
+Effective January 1, 2019, non-employee directors will receive flat fee retainers and will no longer receive meeting fees.